 Add the melted chocolate mixture to a mug, or in a mixing bowl if you plan on doubling or tripling this mug cake recipe.
 Next comes coconut flour, which is a healthy gluten-free flour high in fiber.
 Add in cassava flour, which is another great gluten-free flour.
 It’s highly versatile, a great replacement for wheat flour and free of grains.

-I added a little bit of baking powder and sea salt, as well as a pastured egg.
+We then add a little bit of baking powder and sea salt, as well as a pastured egg.

 Place mug or mugs onto a baking sheet, and put back into the oven.
 Bake the mug cake for 10–12 minutes, or until a toothpick comes out clean.
 Your mug will be hot, so be careful as you dive into this delightful chocolate cake in a mug.